 While environmental action is the most common way that microplastics are formed, the other relevant means comes from intentional human production of small beaded plastics.

 These have found use in the skincare and hygiene industry where small, plastic, microbeads are added to products such as shower gels and facial scrubs to increase their abrasive qualities and ensure that they provide proper exfoliation and cleaning.

 These microbeads then slowly find their way into the water systems where they fail to be filtered out before being pumped back into natural waterways due to their microscopic size.

-The other source of microplastics come in the shape of microfibres.
+The other source of microplastics comes in the shape of microfibres.
 Microfibres are essentially microscopic strands of plastics that unlike beads, are longer.
-They are a product of human clothing and when one washes plastic clothing, it sheds microscopic fibres into the water.
+They are a product of human clothing and when one washes plastic clothing, it sheds microscopic fibers into the water.
 These are arguably worse than the relatively spherical microplastics because they have a larger surface area.

 The challenges that microplastics pose on the environment are great in terms of three aspects;

 - They are choking hazards and an avenue for the spread of microorganisms.